coastalcph/lw-robust/README.md

 sh scripts/run_algo.sh
 ```

-For example to run experiments for EUR-LEX in the small-sized setting (20 labels) with the ERM algorithm with data grouped by applicant's gender:
+For example to run experiments for EUR-LEX in the small-sized setting (20 labels) with the ERM algorithm:

 ```bash
 ALGORITHM='ERM'